EnKdev/EnKdev/README.md

 ----
 ## Finished projects:
-- [EnKdev.SessionPass](https://github.com/EnKdev/EnKdev.SessionPass) - A pseudo-authentication library written in C# to authenticate sessions for applications
+- [SessionPass](https://github.com/EnKdev/SessionPass) - A collection of pseudo-authentication libraries written in C# to authenticate sessions for applications

 ----
 ## Got questions?
 Here's how to reach me: